 DBS offers a combination of fixed and floating rate packages on its home loan product.

-- For the first three years, customers can enjoy a fixed rate package of 1.65% p.a. for the first two years, followed by an interest rate of FHR8+1.65% thereafter.
+- Customers can enjoy a fixed rate package of 1.85% p.a. for the first two years, followed by an interest rate of FHR8+1.85% p.a. starting from the 3rd year and thereafter.
 In this offering, FHR8 indicates the interest rate on DBS Bank’s 8-month Fixed Deposit Account for a deposit amount between S$1,000 and S$9,999.

 - The current 8-month FD rate for deposits between S$1,000 and S$9,999 is 0.20% p.a..